What Is a Tempo Run? Guide From a Run Coach

 Here is a sample tempo run to get started:

 • Jog 1 mile (or 10 minutes if you’re training by time) to warm up at a relaxed pace.
+Do dynamic stretches.

 • Run 2 miles (or 20 minutes) at your tempo pace.
 Your effort level should be between about 70 and 80 percent.
 If you know your 10K race pace, aim for this pace.
 You should be able to maintain your pace for up to an hour but feel challenged during your run.
+As you get used to tempo runs, your body's ability to sustain your pace for longer periods of time will improve.

 • Jog 1 mile (or 10 minutes) to cool down.
 Stretch.